Spend Intelligence: Spend Awareness Follow

 Awareness of Core Metrics

-At the top of the page are Core Metrics of Spend Awareness that define supply chain complexity including:
+In the first panel at the top left are the Core Metrics of Spend Awareness that define supply chain complexity including

 - % Spend Change is the percentage comparison in spend amount between the two time periods selected with that amount being the major metric in focus and the reference period and amount being the minor metric on each side.